damonachey/SystemMonitor/README.md

 Chart will be prepopulated with an estimated and averaged usage since last restart / adapter reset.
 History will become more accurate the longer the application is allowed to run and gather granular network ussage.

-A checkbox is available on the settings screen and on the context menu to auto start with windows for the most accurage ussage history.
+A checkbox is available on the settings screen and on the context menu to auto start with windows for the most accurage usage history.

 <img src="https://achey.net/images/system_monitor_context_menu.png" width="20%" height="20%" />